If you’re using cable Internet, check your bill. You might pay around a $15/month “equipment rental” fee.

 In short, using ISP-proved equipment is not all bad.
 The benefits are enough to justify the monthly “rental” fee for some.

-For those who want to take control of the equipment, keep in mind that what you’re about to read is based on an Xfinity Internet plan.
-However, the process is similar if you use any other residential cable Internet service, such as Time Warner Cable, Cox, Charter, and so on.
+For those who want to take control of the equipment, remember that what you’re about to read is based on a Comcast Xfinity Internet plan.
+However, the process is similar if you use any other residential cable Internet service, such as Time Warner Cable, Cox, Charter, etc.

 Finally, while this is about replacing an existing gateway, it also applies when upgrading a modem or setting up a new service.

-With that, let’s get our hands dirty with three parts of replacement that ISP-supplied equipment with your own.
+With that, let’s get our hands dirty with these three parts to replace that ISP-supplied equipment with your own.

-If you’re about to replace a provider’s equipment, there are two things to keep in mind.
+If you’re about to replace a provider’s equipment, there are two things to remember.

 Second, do you also use phone service with your cable internet provider?
 If so, you will need a phone-capable modem/gateway, which is typically more expensive.

 Generally, I recommend getting just the Internet from the service provider and avoiding a package deal.
-After that, use a different Voice over IP phone service, or just your cell phone, and a streaming TV plan, such as YouTubeTV.
+After that, use a different Voice over IP phone service, or skip it and use only your cell phone, and a streaming TV plan, such as YouTubeTV.

 That said, this post will focus on the scenario where you get just a Cable modem.
 However, if you get a retail gateway, the process is similar.